google review

 • They do not need slots, grooves or pins while being placed in the patient’s healthy teeth.
 This is because they bond chemically to the patient’s tooth structure.

-• Their bonding to the teeth restores nearly 85%-95% of the teeth’s original strength.
+• Their bonding to the teeth restores the teeth’s strength to a great extent, and hels in normal function.

 • They harden at a faster rate when exposed to a blue light of certain wavelength, in seconds, when compared to other materials.